 Academic, Journalist, Syndicated Columnist, Blogger.

-An award-winning, veteran journalist, James has covered ethnic and religious conflict in the Middle East, Africa, Asia, Europe and Latin America for The Wall Street Journal, The New York Times, Financial Times and The Christian Science Monitor.
+Prior to entering academia, James was an award-winning, veteran journalist, who covered ethnic and religious conflict in the Middle East, Africa, Asia, Europe and Latin America for The Wall Street Journal, The New York Times, Financial Times and The Christian Science Monitor.

 Play the Game

 - Volleyball in Iran: A litmus test for women’s rights 27-06-2016

 - Amnesty International criticism returns Qatar to square one31-03-2016

 - AFC president’s FIFA presidential bid mired in abuse of human rights allegations06-11-2015